 One of the best ways to practice sexual self-care?
 More masturbation.
 And if you’re thinking, but I already have a great masturbation routine, consider mixing it up!
 Trying a new method means learning about your body and your desires, which is a great way of caring for your sexuality.

 There are SO many great toys we could recommend, but if you don’t own a Magic Wand, get on that.
 It’s a toy that belongs atop everyone’s nightstand, and is great for both solo and partnered play.
 This is the Cadillac of vibrators.
 The cream of the crop.
-Your clitoris (or your lover’s) won’t know what hit ‘em.
+Your clitoris (or your lovers) won’t know what hit ‘em.

-At the end of the day, the most important thing you can do to practice sexual self-care is make time for you and your sexual self.
+At the end of the day, the most important thing you can do to practice sexual self-care is to make time for yourself and your sexual self.
 Recognize that sex is an important part of our lives and that you deserve to feel seen, understood, and educated when it comes to your sexuality.
 Now go get some “you” time.

 Amanda Kohr is the Content Coordinator at Sex With Emily.
 Find her via Instagram at @cozycarvan.